sergiocollado/potpourri/Notes_on_Linux/09_Notes_on_device_tree_usage.md

 50: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 60: -- -- -- -- -- -- -- -- UU -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
-// note that the addes is colum 8, row 60, that is address: 0x68
+// note that the addes is colum 8, row 60, that is address: 0x68 - that is the address where the sensor is.
 ```

 Access IIO data: You can now access the IIO data from your device using the IIO driver, which is typically done through the /sys/bus/iio/devices directory or through a library like libiio